Nerve Block Ultrasound for Anaesthetics Course

 CPD Approved Activity under RACGP 2023-25 CPD program.
 Approved for Educational Activities 4.25 hours, Reviewing Performance 10.25 hours, specific requirements diagnostic radiology, 2 days Anaesthetics, Obstetrics, Surgery and Emergency Medicine training grants.
 Provider Number 214288, Activity ID 394482.

-Participants in the ANZCA and FPM CPD program may claim this this course under the Knowledge and Skills activity short format learning at 2 credits per hour.
+Participants in the ANZCA and FPM CPD program may claim this course under the Knowledge and Skills activity short format learning at 2 credits per hour.

 Lectures – Category 2A, points per hour 1;